jonlee48/larp/README.md

 ./larp
 ```

-You can also run the samples.
-`make samples`
-- `./bin/01_bmp` Display an image from bmp format.
-- `./bin/02_png` Display an image from png format.
-- `./bin/03_texture` Display an image as a texture with HW acceleration.
-Kinda buggy when dragging windows.
-Had to put rendering in event loop.
-I think it's related to this [issue](https://github.com/libsdl-org/SDL/issues/1059#issuecomment-793116234).
-- `./bin/04_geometry` Display some rectangles and lines in the window.

 ## TODO
--[ ] Scan conversion
 -[ ] Makefile - o files and linker
 -[ ] Makefile - does not detect changes to h files